Teaching your students to learn division facts with ease? The think-multiplication strategy is the key!

 You can use these cards to show the different types of division.
 Ask questions such as, What do we know when we look at this card?
 How many are in each row?
 How many groups are there?
 Is there a multiplication fact that can help?

 Multiplication and division facts that involve the same number of equal-sized groups and total amount form fact families.
 Students need to understand the connections between the number facts within a family.
-(Click on the Resource Hub at the end of this post to download a blank fact family puzzle to use in your classroom.)
+(Click here to download a blank fact family puzzle to use in your classroom.)

 The division symbol (÷) is called an obelus.
 It was widely used as the symbol for subtraction until Johann Rahn, a Swiss mathematician, used it for division in 1659.

 Use this resource to solidify the fact families with your students.
 Have students color in a rectangular array on the grid.
 Then have them write the related multiplication and division facts to match the array.
-(Click on the Resource Hub at the end of this post to download this resource to use in your classroom.)
+(Click here download this division facts worksheet printable to use in your classroom.)

 This is the last post in the number fact series.
 Thanks for joining us!
 Please go back and read the other posts if you missed out.
 Here is the first post in the series.